 Flights from Buenos Aires are under an hour; however it's cheaper to take the ferry to Montevideo, and then hop on a bus.

 Most visitors arrive in Cabo Polonio via bus, which usually requires a changeover in the nearby town of either Rocha, even closer, Castillos.

-During the Summer months, you can also take SummerBus, a Hop-on Hop-off backpacker bus that serves 12 destinations along the coast, from Montevideo to Punta del Diablo.
-Tickets can be purchased for the whole route ($75) or for single trips, online or at your hostel.
+Tickets can be purchased for the whole route ($75) or single trips, online or at your hostel.

 Cabo Polonio is located about 7 km from the nearest paved road (Route 10) in a national park by the same name.
 It is only accessible via 4×4, on account of the sand.

-Your bus will drop you off near the entrance to the park, and from there you can pay 170 pesos ($8.59) for a roundtrip ride on a large 4×4 truck.
+Your bus will drop you off near the entrance to the park, and from there you can pay 170 pesos ($8.59) for a roundtrip ride on an enormous 4×4 truck.

 If you choose to walk, allow two hours, especially if carrying a large backpack.

 Walking is the easiest way to get around Cabo Polonio, as there are no roads.

 If you're visiting during Summer, and especially in January, make reservations in advance to ensure a bed.